macOS: Things to do after installation (Apps, Settings, and Tweaks)

 • Media & Purchases

 • Double-check everything under Manage for both my account and my subscriptions.
-Particularly, I Share New Subscriptions with my family and want to receive Renewal Receipts.

-• Enable Use TouchID for purchases.
+• Activate Use TouchID for purchases.

 • Devices